ebowman/api-first-hand/README.md

 Running the test is as simple as running a test set from sbt.
 Just type `test` from your `sbt` prompt.

-# Building a Play-Swagger Plugin
+# Building a Api-First-Hand Plugin

 To build a plugin, do the following:

 - Clone the repository to your local filesystem
-- Run ```sbt +publishLocal``` in the Play-Swagger directory.
+- Run ```sbt +publishLocal``` in the Api-First-Hand directory.
 This will publish the plugin into your local ivy repository

 To use the plugin in a plain Play project:

-- Create a new Play-Swagger project using activator template, for example: ```activator new hello-world play-swagger-service```
+- Create a new Api-First-Hand project using activator template, for example: ```activator new hello-world api-first-hand```
 - Take a look at the `project/plugins.sbt` of the generated project and add required plugins and resolvers to the `project/plugins.sbt` of your Play project
 - Do the same for `build.sbt`
 - Put a Swagger specification with a ```.yaml``` or ```.json``` extension into the ```conf``` directory